 Frequently Asked Questions

 Xplorations and the days they will be offered will vary throughout the semester.
 Students will be welcome to participate in the Xploration offered on the days they attend.
 BFX is designed to provide a rich daily experience for our extended day students.
-At this document, please find the winter/spring 2022 Xplorations schedule.
+The Xplorations schedule for fall 2023 is below.

 Yes.
 Occasional drop-in will be available on a space-available basis.
 The fee is $60 and this will be billed to your account.